Robert P. Shuler: Crusade against vice

 Shuler used his pulpit to make popular attacks on corruption in city government, the spread of vice and crime in the city, and abuses by the police department.
 He made common cause with other reform-minded Protestant clergy (in a city that was predominantly Protestant), becoming president of the Ministerial Union.
 Shuler and other Protestant ministers active in the reform and anti-vice movements had applied direct political pressure on both the mayor and the Chief of Police.

 In 1923, Shuler went after Chief Louis D. Oaks of the Los Angeles Police Department.
 Sworn to uphold the law, including Prohibition, Oaks had a reputation as a hard-drinking womanizer who once was arrested in the backseat of an auto in the company of a half-naked woman and a bottle of contraband whiskey by San Bernardino.
 Shuler staked out a speakeasy and caught Chief Oaks leaving the establishment in an inebriated state accompanied by two women, neither of whom were his wife.
 After revealing publicly what he had seen (drinking being a crime during Prohibition), Oaks was ousted by Los Angeles Mayor George E. Cryer.

 In 1929, Shuler focused his attacks on Cryer himself, whom Shuler branded as a "grafter" and the "chief exploiter", and whom he linked to the city's vice kingpin Charles H. Crawford.
 Shuler's charges, made both on his radio station and in his magazine, led to a widely publicized libel lawsuit by Cryer against Shuler.
 The details of the Shuler libel suit were front-page news in the Los Angeles Times for much of 1929.
 The jury found Shuler not guilty on one count and failed to reach a verdict on a second count.

+In 1928 Shuler actively campaigned against the Democrat Party presidential nominee, Al Smith, warning the country that Smith would turn the nation into a Papal state.
+Shuler had long attacked Catholics, as well as Jews and persons of color.
+He accused the Papacy of introducing “beastism” into the United States and the Los Angeles District Attorney obtained an indictment against him for criminal libel.
+During his trial, Shuler called Pomona College history professor Frank W. Pitman to testify that Shuler’s words were found in medieval Catholic doctrine texts.
+A year later, after a mistrial, Shuler was acquitted in a second trial.